pacphi/tf4k8s-pipelines/README.md

 * Remember that you have to `git commit` and `git push` updates to the `tf4k8s-pipelines` git repository any time you make additions/updates to contents under a) `pipelines` or b) `terraform` directory trees before executing `fly set-pipeline`.
 * Remember to execute `fly set-pipeline` any time you a) adapt a pipeline definition or b) edit Concourse configuration
 * When using Concourse [terraform-resource](https://github.com/ljfranklin/terraform-resource), if you choose to include a directory or file, it is rooted from `/tmp/build/put`.
+* After creating a cluster you'll need to create a `./kube/config` in order to install subsequent capabilities via Helm and Carvel.
+  * Consult the output of a `create-cluster/terraform-apply` job/build.
+  * Copy the contents into `s3cr3ts/<env>/.kube/config` then execute an `rclone sync`.